MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/index.md

 >>>
 ```

-We can see that there is a `UIButton` in this view with the `id` of **ValidateButton**.
+We can see that there's a `UIButton` in this view with the `id` of **ValidateButton**.
 We can use the information displayed by the `tree` command to help craft the necessary queries to locate and interact with views.
 For example, the following code simulates a tap on the button:

 ```csharp
 app.Tap(c=>c.Marked("ValidateButton"))